 - No testimonials or case studies.
-Be on the lookout for tangible proof that an SEO company can deliver and see what kind of tactics they use to get there.
+Be on the lookout for tangible proof that an SEO company in Perth can deliver and see what tactics they use to get there.

 - Unusual spikes in backlinks.
 You can use Google Search Console’s Link Report to see where your links are coming from.

 - Poor quality content or duplicate content.
-If the content for your site is poorly written, too keyword-dense or is duplicated for many pages, this will lower your ranking.
+If the content for your site is poorly written, too keyword-dense, or duplicated for many pages, this will lower your ranking.

 - A drop-off in traffic.
-You may have seen some great results in the first few weeks or months, but now your organic traffic has plummeted.
-Good-quality SEO works the opposite way – though it may take some time to get started, you’ll see some fantastic long-term growth.
+You may have seen great results in the first few weeks or months, but your organic traffic has plummeted.
+Good-quality SEO works the opposite way – though it may take some time to get started, you’ll see tremendous long-term growth.

 - Penalties.
-You can check Google Search Console and click on on the manual actions link to see whether you have any manual actions against your site.
+You can check Google Search Console and click the manual actions link to see whether you have any manual actions against your site.

-We take a data-driven approach to all our SEO, getting you fast results without resorting to cheap or unethical tactics.
+We take a data-driven approach to all our SEO Sydney, getting you fast results without resorting to cheap or unethical tactics.
 Book a free 30-minute consultation now to find out how.